eddietindame/pokespeedtier/README.md

 # WORK IN PROGRESS

   * Not fully functional yet
-  * Not full styled yet
+  * Not fully styled yet

 ```